Collaborative Document Editing with Multiple Users and AI Agents: Introduction

 To address these questions, we developed a functional prototype of a collaborative text editor that embeds AI agents (\cref{fig:teaser}).
 Our design introduces two novel shared objects: (1) \textit{agent profiles}, allowing teams to configure AI personas, and (2) \textit{agent tasks}, which make AI task delegation explicit and visible to all collaborators.
 AI responses are integrated via collaborative comments, enabling co-writers to engage with AI output within a familiar UI concept.

-We deployed this prototype as a design probe, giving it for a week to \studyN{} participants working in \groupsN{} groups.
+We deployed this prototype as a technology probe~\cite{Feng2025canvil, Hutchinson2003techprobe}, giving it for a week to \studyN{} participants working in \groupsN{} groups.
 Our analysis of interaction logs and interviews revealed how teams incorporate AI into existing norms of authorship, control, and coordination, rather than treating agents as equal team members.
 Agent profiles were treated as personal territory, while created agents and their outputs became shared resources.
 Teams also deliberated over the number of agents.
-Some preferred the efficiency of a single, general-purpose agent, while others saw multiple role-specific agents as an investment into future prompting and diverse perspectives.
+Some preferred a single, general-purpose agent because they perceived it as efficient, while others saw multiple role-specific agents as an investment into future prompting and diverse perspectives.

-In summary, this paper contributes (1) a UI and interaction design concept and prototype for shared AI in collaborative writing, (2) an empirical study of team-AI interaction behaviour and perception, and (3) design insights for integrating AI into collaborative documents.
+In summary, this paper contributes (1) a UI and interaction design concept and prototype for shared AI agents in collaborative writing, (2) an empirical study of team-AI interaction behaviour and perception, and (3) design insights for integrating AI into collaborative documents.
 In a broad view, our findings contribute to the literature on team-AI interaction and writing tools by revealing both opportunities and boundaries for treating AI as a shared resource in collaboration.